 The first step in learning how to kitesurf is to learn to handle the material: the kite, the harness, the kite lines, the board.
 It is an art not to lose any of this in the sea, not to cause any life threatening wounds to anyone and to keep everything in the right place.
 Once that hurdle has been taken, you learn to body drag: dragging yourself in the water, pulled by your kite, a rather pleasant feeling.

-Meanwhile, from a distance, the instructor is waving his arms and with slight despair is trying to keep you on track, while you are losing your wits and let your buttocks sink into the water, in full frustration.
+Meanwhile, from a distance, the instructor is waving his arms and, with slight despair, is trying to keep you on track, while you are losing your wits and letting your buttocks sink into the water, in full frustration.

-The kitesurf-instructor was an ex-history teacher, someone who carefully chose his words and didn’t hide his appreciation for my countless crashes.
+The kitesurf-instructor was an ex-history teacher, someone who carefully chose his words and didn’t hide his appreciation (and amusement) for my countless crashes.

 My most memorable history teacher once said: ‘History is the rearview mirror of mankind.’
-I had always remembered that, but only recently truly understood what it meant.
+I had always remembered that, and now also saw what this could mean in a different context.
 One should display open-mindedness in order to dare to look behind, not only in one’s own rearview mirror, but also in someone else’s, someone who has something valuable to share.

 The kitesurf/history teacher who is patient to such an extent as to witness, time and time again, students crashing, shaking the sand out of their hair and ears and carrying on, that teacher inevitably has to believe in a better world (or become utterly desperate).